fabiosilva24/42-Common-Core/README.md

 <h3 align="left">About Me</h3>

 <p align="left"> I'm a student at <a href="https://42luxembourg.lu/" target="_blank"> 42 Luxembourg</a> and I'm new to coding.
-Currently, I'm working on my own library called libft.
+Currently, I've finished working on the mandatory part of my own library called libft, and now I'm diving into the bonus part.
 Feel free to connect with me and follow along on my coding adventures!</p>

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=fabiosilva24&label=Profile%20views&color=a5f3bc&style=flat" alt="fabiosilva24" /> </p>